 Each candidate presentation will be judged on a scale of 1 to 5 (with 5 being the best possible score; integers only).
 There is a maximum of 20 points possible.
 The scores of all judges will be consolidated for the final decision.

 Rules & Regulations

-- The SLAS Innovation Award panel is appointed by and serves at the discretion of the SLAS Board of Directors.
-The SLAS Innovation Award panel of judges will commence activities following the annual timeline below:
+- The ALA Innovation Award panel is appointed by and serves at the discretion of the ALA Board of Directors.
+The ALA Innovation Award panel of judges will commence activities following the annual timeline below:

-Early-October Selection of the Top 20 to 25 SLAS Innovation Award Candidates
+Late-October Selection of the Top 20 to 25 ALA Innovation Award Candidates

-Mid-October SLAS announces the SLAS Innovation Award Finalists (up to 10)
+Nov/Dec ALA announces the ALA Innovation Award Finalists (up to 10)

 LabAutomation Conference Top Finalists' presentations are judged and the selection of the Innovation Award winner is completed